 The Company recognizes the benefit of an uncertain tax position in the financial statements only after determining that the relevant tax authority would more likely than not sustain the position following an audit.
 For tax positions meeting the more-likely-than-not threshold, the amount recognized in the consolidated financial statements is the largest benefit that has a greater than 50 percent likelihood of being realized upon ultimate settlement with the relevant taxing authority.
 For these analyses, the Company may engage attorneys to provide opinions related to the positions.
 The Company applies this policy to all tax positions for which the statute of limitations remains open.
-There are no uncertain tax positions that materially impact the Company records any interest and penalties related to uncertain tax positions in income tax (benefit) expense in the consolidated statement of operations in the year assessed.
+There are no uncertain tax positions that materially impact the Company's consolidated balance sheet or statement of operations.
+The Company records any interest and penalties related to uncertain tax positions in income tax (benefit) expense in the consolidated statement of operations in the year assessed.
 For further discussion see Note 10.